 - Betty Crocker – one of my readers let me know that Betty Crocker sprinkles jars have gluten free printed on them.
 This is great news!

-This is a nice long list and there are TONS of great options for you to choose from for all of your candy sprinkles needs.
+This is a nice long list, and there are TONS of great options for you to choose from for all your candy sprinkles needs.

-- First, the most obvious way to use sprinkles is to top frosting of cupcakes, cakes, and cookies.
+- First, the most obvious way to use sprinkles is to top cupcakes, cakes, and cookies with frosting.

-- Mix the them into the cookie to make gluten free funfetti cookies.
+- Mix them into the cookie to make gluten free funfetti cookies.

 - Decorate cakes like this gluten free vanilla cake with sprinkles.

-- Add sprinkles to waffles for a colorful treat like these gluten free cake batter waffles.
+- Add sprinkles to waffles for a colorful treat.

 - Make a piñata cake or cupcakes.
 You can fill the gluten free cupcake with sprinkles.